haidaraM/ansible-playbook-grapher/README.md

 [![Coverage Status](https://coveralls.io/repos/github/haidaraM/ansible-playbook-grapher/badge.svg?branch=main)](https://coveralls.io/github/haidaraM/ansible-playbook-grapher?branch=main)

-[ansible-playbook-grapher](https://github.com/haidaraM/ansible-playbook-grapher) is a command line tool to create a graph representing your Ansible playbook, plays, tasks and roles.
+[ansible-playbook-grapher](https://github.com/haidaraM/ansible-playbook-grapher) is a command line tool to create a graph representing your Ansible playbooks, plays, tasks and roles.
 The aim of this project is to have an overview of your playbooks that you can use as documentation.

 Inspired by [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher).